 busybox-1.default-subdomain.my-namespace.svc.cluster-domain.example”.
 DNS serves an

-busybox2” can have their distinct A records.
+busybox2” can have their distinct A or AAAA records.

 The Endpoints object can specify the